 There are different models out there.
 The most well known is a Full Service Listing model.
 This is where the agent you choose will handle all aspects of the transaction such as pictures, negotiating price, repairs, coordinating with the lender and closing attorney.
 A Fiduciary Relationship is also established with Full Service Listings.
 Limited Service is a choice that may or may not handle the services previously listed....there may be things you have to do yourself, such as negotiations and contractual paperwork.
 Lastly, there is the Flat Fee model, where you pay a flat fee to a Firm to 'enter' your house on the MLS, but you may be solely responsible for ALL other aspects of the transaction and also paying a buyer's agent commission on top of the flat fee.

 In my opinion, with almost 15 years experience of selling Real Estate, the Full Service model is the way to go.
 This does not mean you have to pay a high commission fee.
 There are many Firms out there that will represent your best interests when selling your home and the fees may vary between Firms.
-My Firm advertises to list homes for 4.5% total commission or less, which does include the buyer agent’s commission.
+My Firm advertises to list homes for a Low Commission Rate, which does include the buyer agent’s commission.
 We are indeed a Full Service Firm as well.

 When looking around for an agent to represent you, probably the biggest factor to consider is the actual agent, not the Firm.
 Ask around.
 Read reviews.
 Google them.
 If an agent has been around for a while you should be able to dig up some information on their sales history and areas they cover.
 The amount of commission they charge should not be the sole reason for choosing them; whether it is high or low.
 Their character should be revealed and considered.